Congaree National Park does not charge entrance fees.

 Camping in the backcountry is FREE and requires a permit.
 Those wishing to camp in the backcountry and who would like to request a permit should do so by emailing the park at the link below.
 Requests should be sent at least 72-hours in advance to guarantee time to process the permit application.

-Ranger-guided Wilderness Canoe tours can be reserved through Recreation.gov.
+Ranger-guided Canoe tours are offered on a limited basis and may be reserved through Recreation.gov.

 Last updated: November 29, 2023